adessoTurkey/ios-sample-app-swiftui/README.md

 ## Useful Tools and Resources

-- [SwiftGen](https://github.com/SwiftGen/SwiftGen) - SwiftGen is a tool to automatically generate Swift code for resources of your projects (like images, localised strings, etc), to make them type-safe to use.
 - [XcodeGen](https://github.com/yonaskolb/XcodeGen) - XcodeGen is a command line tool written in Swift that generates your Xcode project using your folder structure and a project spec.
 - [SwiftLint][github/swiftlint] - A tool to enforce Swift style and conventions.
 - [TestFlight](https://help.apple.com/itunes-connect/developer/#/devdc42b26b8) - TestFlight beta testing lets you distribute beta builds of your app to testers and collect feedback.